OP-Engineering/link-preview-js/README.md

 ## Redirections

-Same as SSRF, following redirections is dangerous, the library errors by default when the response tries to redirect the user.
-There are however some simple redirections which are valid (e.g. http to https) and you might want to allow, you can do it via:
+Same to SSRF, following redirections is dangerous, the library errors by default when the response tries to redirect the user.
+There are however some simple redirections that are valid (e.g. HTTP to HTTPS) and you might want to allow them, you can do it via:

 ```ts
 await getLinkPreview(`http://google.com/`, {